 - Accuracy From Warehouse to Doorstep Is Just as Important

 What Is Inventory Accuracy?

 Inventory accuracy is a metric that measures the difference between your records of warehouse stock and your real-life inventory.
-Inventory accuracy is critical for preventing stockouts, controlling inventory quality, and maintaining a positive customer experience.
+Inventory accuracy is critical for preventing stockouts, shortages, shrinkage, controlling inventory quality, and maintaining a positive customer experience.

 Any inaccuracy can cause a heap of troubles throughout your supply chain.
 A registered product that doesn’t exist could get sold.
 Your records could show plenty of stock when you’re down to your last unit.